Order by weight and measure-by-hand, James Beard award recipient Nancy Silverton’s Highland Park eatery serves very, very good Roman-style pizza.

 Minimalist yet inviting, Maru Coffee is a Los Feliz treasure with a new Arts District location serving quality pourover coffee with a focus on beans sourced from high elevation.
 Artful pourovers are presented in wabi-sabi style mugs by Portland’s Notary Ceramics.

-From the minds of event planners, Midland welcomes all to enjoy their assortment of well-chosen goods.
+Midland welcomes all to enjoy their assortment of well-chosen goods at their Culver and newly-opened Silverlake locations.
 Ceramics from Ojai, dresses from California, cookbooks from around the globe–all featured to showcase the art of slow fashion and ethically made wares.

-Big Bud Press developed their line of inspired-by-rainbows threads and accessories at RCF Fairs and recently opened their brick and mortar in Echo Park.
+Big Bud Press developed their line of inspired-by-rainbows threads and accessories at Renegade Fairs and their brick and mortar in Echo Park.

 Drive two hours east of LA to find Joshua Tree National Park: an otherworldly desert populated with rock formations and twisting Joshua Trees.
 Whether you camp inside the park or book a room, be sure to catch the sunrise and sunset–both stunning with pastel hues coloring the desolate landscape.